 HMO Licence Fees 2018/19

 - The application fee for a 5-year licence for 2018/19 is £750.00

 Normally it is necessary for the HMO or proposed HMO to be inspected prior to applying for a licence.

 An application form or advice can be obtained by telephoning the Environmental Health and Licensing service on 0345 045 063.

 The Management of Houses in Multiple Occupation (England) Regulations 2006

-If you are a landlord who rents to 3 or more tenants who are unrelated and who share one of the basic amenities such as cooking facilities a bathroom or a w/c the HMO Management Regulations are likely to apply to you.
+If you are a landlord who rents to 3 or more tenants who are unrelated and who share 1 of the basic amenities such as cooking facilities, a bathroom or a w/c, then the HMO Management Regulations are likely to apply to you.